specdb/specdb/docs/private.rst

 Private Database
 ****************

-It is possible within igmspec to generate a private database that can be used in tandem with the public database.
+It is possible within `specdb` to generate a private database that can be used in tandem with the public database(s).
 The following describes the procedure.

 Notebooks
 =========